mahnkong/byteman-junit-rules/README.md

 * bytemanHome: specifies the path to byteman
 * verbose: adds verbosity for the agent installation
+* installIntoBootstrapClasspath: installs the byteman agent into the bootstrap classpath (bmsubmit -b)
 * transformAll: sets the "-Dorg.jboss.byteman.transform.all" property when installing the agent (see byteman docs for more details)

 Example definition inside a test case: